Kusekushi/didhub/packages/api-client/README.md

 pnpm --filter @didhub/api-client test
 ```

+Vitest covers the HTTP client and selected modules.
+When adding endpoints,
+please add or update the fixture-driven tests in `tests/`.

-## Development
+## Contributing

-When adding new API endpoints:
+When extending the client:

-1. Add the function to the appropriate module in `src/modules/`
+1. Implement the endpoint in `src/modules/<Area>.ts`
-2. Export it from `src/index.ts`
+2. Export new helpers through `src/index.ts`
-3. Add JSDoc comments for TypeScript intellisense
+3. Update the associated types and tests
-4. Update this README with usage examples
+4. Document the change in this README or the relevant package docs